Unjou/mobijake/README.md

     -   Use the **Filter** dropdown to look at just one type of error.
     -   Hover over any cell to see more details.

 6.  **Export:** Click the 💾 button to save everything to a `.csv` file.

 ## ⚙️ How It Works (The Gist)

+1.  **Reads Files:** It reads all your scripts and pulls out only the dialogue, ignoring the engine's code.
+2.  **Matches Lines:** It uses its smart matching logic to pair each Japanese line with its translated version.
+3.  **Analyzes:** It checks each pair for all the common problems listed above, and it does this for many files at once.
+4.  **Gets Suggestions:** If it finds a problem, it asks DeepL/Google for a better translation and saves the result.
+5.  **Reports:** It shows you everything in a nice, clean table.

+## 🤝 Want to Help?

+Found a bug?
+Got a cool idea for a new feature?
+Pull requests and issues are welcome!

+1. Fork the project.
+2. Make a new branch for your feature (`git checkout -b feature/SomeCoolFeature`).
+3. Commit your changes (`git commit -m 'Add a cool feature'`).
+4. Push to your branch (`git push origin feature/SomeCoolFeature`).
+5. Open a Pull Request.

+## 📄 License

+This project is under the MIT License - check out the [LICENSE](LICENSE) file for the full text.

+## 🙏 Thanks & Credits

+-   Big thanks to the creators of the awesome libraries we use: **PyQt5**, **chardet**, and **deep-translator**.
+-   Made with ❤️ for the visual novel translation community.
+6.  **Export:** Click the 💾 button to save everything to a `.csv` file.

+## ⚙️ How It Works (The Gist)